nicoguilbert/aws-tools/snapshots-auto-copy/self-triggered-copies/README.md

 *24 hours clock, so 6:00PM would be cron(0 18....)*

+Enable Trigger > Add

 ### Code

 Copy/Paste the code (trigger.py).
 Do not forget to change the global variables.

+### Save

+Once the function is changed the CloudWatch Event will start processing and will trigger this function when you decided to.